Fuengirola: Modern Fuengirola

 Of the approximately 82,226 (2022) permanent inhabitants registered in the municipality, 25% come from other countries, mainly European, including the United Kingdom, Ireland and Scandinavia, and also from Morocco and Latin America.
 In the summer months the town is visited by large numbers of holidaymakers from Spain and abroad, amongst whom are many from the UK.
 The English-speaking community in particular is large enough to support a fully developed programme of activities and local groups.

 Bioparc Fuengirola is a zoo that specializes in captive breeding for endangered species, research on chimpanzee groups and in tropical forest education.
 It has a series of natural habitats for different species.

 Fuengirola has a number of historical sites and open parks.
 The old port is still used by the local Spanish fisherman.
-The Moorish castle of Suhayl, or Suhail, remained an abandoned ruin until renovations began in 1995.
-In 2000 the interior of the castle was completely renovated and the Suhail castle began to host festivals and concerts throughout the summer.
+Sohail Castle remained an abandoned ruin until renovations began in 1995.
+In 2000, the interior of the castle was completely renovated and it began to host festivals and concerts throughout the summer.
 Additional landscaping was completed in 2002.

 The town is largely urban in character, with many high-rise apartment blocks, particularly near the seafront.
 There are some narrow streets with many low-rise villas.
 Considerable commercial and housing development is underway further inland.